 FM Global: Everything you need to know

-Additionally, AFM offers commercial property insurance for mid-sized businesses; FM Approvals specializes in third-party certification; FM Global Cargo provides cargo coverage, risk engineering services, and claims handling; Mutual Boiler Re offers breakdown treaty reinsurance and other support services for mechanical, electric and pressure systems; and Emergency Response Consultants delivers emergency response training to a variety of teams in this area, such as fire brigades and confined-space rescue teams, among others.
-FM Global and AFM together are the source of 95.4% of the Group’s overall premium in force.
+Additionally, AFM offers commercial property insurance for mid-sized businesses; FM Approvals specialises in third-party certification; FM Global Cargo provides cargo coverage, risk engineering services, and claims handling; Mutual Boiler Re offers breakdown treaty reinsurance and other support services for mechanical, electric and pressure systems; and Emergency Response Consultants delivers emergency response training to a variety of teams in this area, such as fire brigades and confined-space rescue teams, among others.
+FM Global and AFM together are the source of 95% of the group’s overall premium in force.

 A history with prevention in its roots

 FM Global has its roots in the mill business when in 1835, a Rhode Island textile mill owner named Zachariah Allen made improvements to his mill to reduce the chance of fire loss and increase his mill’s resilience to this element, but when he went to his insurance company and asked for a reduced premium, he was denied.
 In response, Allen recruited other mill owners to create a mutual property insurance company, Factory Mutuals, which would insure “good risk” factories, and provided incentives to policyholders by returning the premiums remaining at the end of a policy term to them.

 Over time, the company became a beacon of proper fire prevention methods and inspections, and other companies across the US signed on to work with Factory Mutuals.
 In 1987, 42 mutual companies merged into three companies to offer clients comprehensive coverage and loss prevention resources.
 In 1999, FM Global was created to provide greater insurance capacity, followed by the opening of the FM Global Research Campus in 2003, which today is one of the most sophisticated centres with an eye on advancing the science of property loss prevention.